Ship anywhere in Canada for FREE! US shipping FREE over $35 USD

 You can deduct legitimate business expenses from your business income to reduce your taxable income.
 This includes expenses directly related to running your business, such as materials, marketing, and any rent or utilities you pay for the space where you run your business.

 Depending on how much money you make with your business, you may need to register for the Goods and Services Tax (GST) or Harmonized Sales Tax (HST) and collect and remit these taxes.
 In Canada, there are some important guidelines for when to register for these.
 This was something I learned the hard way!
 I live in Ontario, and the rule is that if you do not exceed a $30K CAD threshold over four consecutive calendar quarters it means you are a small supplier and you do not have to register for an HST account.
-Once you reach that threshold, you must register for an account and you must continue to collect and remit HST annually (or until you close your business/account).
-I strongly recommend reading the guidelines in your province on the Government of Canada website.
+Once you reach that threshold though, you must register for an account and you must continue to collect and remit HST annually (or until you close your business/account).
+That means even if you have a year where you don't make any sales or collect HST you still need to file "nil" or none.

 tax time tips